BillGPT/GPTMiddleman/README.md

 ### Configuring the Embeddings Directory

-To specify your own directory for embeddings data in the `src/models/storage/memory.rs` file, you need to replace `"wiki_5"` in `load_all_embeddings("wiki_5")` with your desired path.
+To specify your own directory for the embeddings data, you need to modify the `src/models/storage/memory.rs` file.
+In this file, replace `"wiki_5"` in `load_all_embeddings("wiki_5")` with your desired path.

-Each file in your directory should be a JSON file with the following format:
+Each file in your directory should be a JSON file in the following format:

 ```json
 {